We are open and operating safely

-In accordance with the Modern Slavery Act 2015 (Act), LSL has published this statement on behalf of its relevant subsidiary companies (LSL Group) (Statement).
-This Statement sets out the steps that members of the LSL Group have taken during the financial year ending 31st December 2016 to prevent modern slavery and human trafficking from occurring within its business and supply chains.
+In accordance with the Modern Slavery Act 2015 (Act), LSL Property Services plc (LSL) has published this statement on behalf of its relevant subsidiary companies (LSL Group) (Statement).
+This Statement sets out the steps that members of the LSL Group have taken during the financial year ending 31st December 2019 to prevent modern slavery and human trafficking from occurring within their businesses and supply chains.

 LSL through its subsidiaries is a leading provider of residential property services to its key customer groups.